soundpress/RulesOfNYC/docs/c06/index.rst

 *§ 18-15 Local Representatives.* ::

 (a)  Information about these rules and regulations and application and other forms required by these rules and regulations may be obtained from the following offices of the Department or on the Department's website at www.nyc.gov/dep.
-Applications for Department approval of a regulatory activity must be submitted to one of these offices.
-Petitions appealing from a determination issued by the Department or requesting a hearing on a cease and desist order issued by the Department must be submitted to the offices listed in subdivision (b).
+Applications for Department approval of a regulatory activity must be submitted to one of these offices or online in accordance with instructions that may be provided on the Department's website.
+Petitions appealing from a determination issued by the Department or requesting a hearing on a cease and desist order issued by the Department must be submitted to the offices listed in subdivision (b) or online in accordance with instructions that may be provided on the Department's website.

    (1) New York City Department of Environmental Protection Regulatory and Engineering Programs      465 Columbus Avenue      Valhalla, New York 10595      Telephone: (914) 742-2028

    (2) New York City Department of Environmental Protection Regulatory and Engineering Programs      71 Smith Avenue      Kingston, New York 12401      Telephone: (845) 340-7215

-(b) Petitions for appeal of a determination issued by the Department in accordance with 15 RCNY § 18-28 and petitions for a hearing on a cease and desist order issued by the Department in accordance with 15 RCNY § 18-29 must be submitted to the address listed in paragraph (1), with a copy to the address listed in paragraph (2).
+(b) Petitions for a hearing on a determination by the Department to revoke, suspend, or modify a determination or variance in accordance with 15 RCNY § 18-26, petitions for appeal of a determination issued by the Department in accordance with 15 RCNY § 18-28, and petitions for a hearing on a cease and desist order issued by the Department in accordance with 15 RCNY § 18-29 must be submitted to the address listed in paragraph (1), with a copy to the address listed in paragraph (2).

-   (1) New York City Office of Administrative Trials and Hearings      40 Rector Street      New York, New York 10006-1705      Telephone: (212) 442-4900
+   (1) New York City Office of Administrative Trials and Hearings      100 Church Street, 12th floor
+										      New York, New York 10007
+										      Telephone: (844) 628-4692

    (2) New York City Department of Environmental Protection      General Counsel      59-17 Junction Boulevard      19th Floor      Flushing, New York 11373-5107      Telephone: (718) 595-6555